5 Things Learned in Studying How Long It Takes To Manually Calculate A Timecard

 Potential Bias

-We are employees of a time-tracking business and do not regularly run payroll ourselves.
+We are employees of a time tracking business and do not regularly run payroll ourselves.
 We attempted this experiment as though we were payroll managers who do not work at a time tracking company.

 Chris stated he would “...Be very concerned about the accuracy of my pay.
 To the point where calculating by hand only almost seems like it would be against the law.”

 Tim stated, “I would pull my hair out if I had to do this every week.
-Very time-consuming, and I see why many opt to round up hours to make it easier to calculate.
+It's very time-consuming, and I see why many opt to round up hours to make it easier to calculate.
 Also, I can see why so many errors are made from the confusion when a punch is not clearly in one day or the other, but on the line of the day separator.
 Not a fan…This would be a full-time job for a company with a good amount of employees.
 Very prone to errors and mistakes.”

 Brynn noted, “I have my doubts that I calculated the employee's timecards correctly simply because of the fact that I had a hard time telling numbers apart from one another because of the excess ink.
 Aside from the fact that poor judgment calls can be made when trying to calculate them, it was very time-consuming.”

-1. The time it takes to calculate the total time worked.
+1. The time it takes to calculate the total time worked

 Think about this.
-If you had 20 timecards to total each week, that would take 105.3 minutes, or nearly 2 hours just for that task.
+If you had 20 timecards to total each week, that would take 105.3 minutes, or nearly 2 hours just to complete that task.
 This is in addition to having to go back and ask someone what a punch time should be because it was left blank or smudged.

 The minimum time it would take to manually calculate timecards each pay period by employee count

-2. Error rates are high.
+2. Error rates are high

-3. There are a variety of methods and assumptions made in calculations.
+3. There are a variety of methods and assumptions made in calculations

-As mentioned, each person took a different approach to total the time cards.
+As mentioned, each person took a different approach to total the timecards.
 Some went right to a spreadsheet, some went to free tools online to plug numbers into, and some used the conversion chart and did it on paper.
 No manual method provided 100% accuracy when compared to online systems.
 That speaks volumes for the benefit of an employee being able to punch in and out and have no room for error or interpretation.

 Assumptions made in how to manually calculate the timecards

-4. Tools provided by the manufacturer were ineffective.
+4. Tools provided by the manufacturer were ineffective

-See the chart for a sample two-week time card rounded to two digits first, then totaled, and then rounded to three digits before totaling.
+See the chart for a sample two-week timecard rounded to two digits first, then totaled, and then rounded to three digits before totaling.
 This example is .01 off.

 Comparison of rounding punches with two digits and three digits and the accuracy level

-5. The legibility of times and dates is poor.
+5. The legibility of times and dates is poor

 OnTheClock Employee Time Tracking